Hexagram 26大畜Great Restraint

 Line 4 is the first yin of the upper Gen trigram — the bottom of the mountain whose structural restraint is what the hexagram is named for.
 The image is from animal husbandry: 童牛之牿 — the young bull's horn-board, the wooden frame fitted to a calf's horns before they harden so that the adult bull, when its strength arrives, is already shaped not to gore.
 The line carries 元吉 — primal good fortune — one of the strongest fortune markers in the Yijing.
 The hexagram concentrates its fullest reward at the position where restraint is applied before the strength to resist it has formed.

 The decision-relevant translation is the structural lesson of early-stage discipline.
-Line 4 is the founder who imposes governance on the company while it is small enough that the governance shapes the company's eventual behaviour rather than fighting it.
-It is the operator who installs the review process while the team is small enough that the review feels natural.
+Line 4 is the parent who instils the habit while the child is young enough that it shapes character rather than fighting a will already formed.
+It is the coach who builds the fundamentals into an athlete before bad form has set.
 It is the writer who develops the editorial constraint while the body of work is still short enough that the constraint becomes invisible.
 The hexagram is explicit that the fortune is primal — 元吉 — because the cost of restraint at this position is structurally lower than the cost of restraint after the strength has formed.
-Founders post-Series-A who recognise the line-4 position install the board governance, the financial controls, and the operating cadence at exactly the moment the company is large enough to need them and small enough to absorb them without distortion.
+A young institution that writes its rules while it is still small enough for them to shape how it grows, rather than fighting habits already hardened, is acting on the same instruction at exactly the moment it is large enough to need the structure and small enough to absorb it without distortion.
 The line is the I Ching's most concise instruction in pre-emptive structure.

 豶豕之牙,吉。